 🌐 Information in your language

-To access information in languages other than those below, call the FAS Helpline on 1800 161 136 or ask someone to call for you and ask for an interpreter in your language.
+To access information in languages other than those below, call the Financial Assistance Scheme (FAS) Helpline on 1800 161 136 or ask someone to call for you and ask for an interpreter in your language.

 The FAS Helpline is available from 8:30am-5:30pm Monday to Friday, except public holidays.